fjarri-attic/oldi-hero-translation/hero_en.md

 "I did!
 She is expecting - but the child is mine!
 Mine!
 And only mine!
 Divine!
 Ha!"

 "Well, who was it, anyway?"
-Elphistic clearly believed the story, and now he was primarily interested in what deity had been so shamefully disgraced?!
+Elphistic clearly believed the story, and his primary concert now was: what deity had been so shamefully disgraced?!

 "I don't know," Amphitryon clung to the goblet and began to drink greedily, sprinkling wine around.